Physical oncology: Comparison of input and output signals in different areas of biological study

 Studies of mechanotransduction in mechanobiology apply mechanical input signals and analyse the subsequent biological output signals.
-As a result, many articles published in mechanobiology end with the phrase "we have defined a target to find a therapeutic molecule", which indicates a lack of therapeutic approachs based on the use of mechanical signals.
+As a result, many articles published in mechanobiology end with the phrase "we have defined a target to find a therapeutic molecule", which indicates a lack of therapeutic approaches based on the use of mechanical signals.

 In comparison, physical oncology aims to study the effect of mechanical inputs on a mechanical outputs in relation to biological structures, which manifests in the study of tissue architecture.

 Definition of the tissue phenotype

 The diagnosis of cancer is determined by microscopic analysis of a biopsy of the tumor.
 The phenotype of the cell is supposed to be the translation of the genotype expressed in a given cell, as well as of the environment; for example, a liver cell does not look like a pancreas cell, because it does not express the same genes (yet all present in the genome of all cells).